cellbang/cell/README.md

 # Malagu

-Malagu is a serverless First, scalable and componentized application framework developed by TypeScript.
+Malagu is a serverless first, scalable and componentized application framework developed by TypeScript.

 *Read this in other languages: [简体中文](README.zh-cn.md)*